 Payor.
 "Payor" means a carrier, third-party payor, third-party administrator, Medicare health plan sponsor or Medicaid.

 Primary Care.
-"Primary care" is defined as regular check-ups, wellness and general health care provided by a provider with a primary care specialty/ taxonomy as specified in Appendix A. It does not include urgent care or emergency health.
+"Primary care" means regular check-ups, wellness and general health care provided by a provider (see Appendix A) with whom a patient has initial contact for a health issue, not including an urgent care or emergency health issue, and by whom the patient may be referred to a specialist.

 Primary Care and Behavioral Health Integration Payments: “Primary care and behavioral health integration payments” means payments that promote the appropriate integration of primary care and behavioral health care that are not reimbursable through claims (e.g., funding behavioral health services not traditionally covered with a discrete payment when provided in a primary care setting), such as: a) substance abuse or depression screening; b) performing assessment, referral, and warm hand-off to a behavioral health clinician; and/or c) supporting health behavior change, such as diet and exercise for managing prediabetes risk).
 This excludes payments for mental health or substance use counseling.